 - WordPress needs to add dark mode support to the Dashboard so site admins can edit in dark mode.

-None of these three options make sense for themes to take on.
-Themes would have to determine which elements need to have colors selected as they do now, but the mechanism to do so should be integrated into core.
+These three components of dark mode all make much more sense to integrate into core rather than leaving the work to theme developers.
+Themes would have to determine which elements need to have colors selected as they do now, but the mechanism to do so would be much better integrated into core.

-Here at MPWR Design, we’ve actually made suggestions directly to the WordPress team on this issue, but sadly, those suggestions were not implemented.
-As great as WordPress is, this is a terrible oversight, and we can only hope the WordPress development team corrects course at some point.
+We’ve actually made suggestions directly to the WordPress team on this issue, but sadly, the WordPress development team held strong to their position that theme developers should figure out a way to integrate dark mode on their own.
+We can only hope the WordPress team corrects course at some point.

 What features do you want to see WordPress add?
 Let us know in the comments!